ChandraMahesh24/Transfer_learning/README.md

-Below is a **very clear, deeply detailed, professional explanation of ALL hyperparameters**,

-This covers:

-✔ What each hyperparameter means
-✔ Why it is used
-✔ Why it is important
-✔ How it affects training
-✔ When to increase/decrease it

----

 # 📘 **Detailed Explanation of YOLOv8 Hyperparameters (Why, When, Importance)**

 YOLO models depend heavily on hyperparameters.
 Each one controls part of the training process such as optimization, augmentation, or regularization.
 Understanding them helps you **improve accuracy**, **prevent overfitting**, and **stabilize training**.